 Learn C++ 4: std::array vs std::vector

-are both container classes provided by the C++ Standard Library, but they have different characteristics and are used for different purposes:
+std::array and std::vector are both container classes provided by the C++ Standard Library, but they have different characteristics and are used for different purposes:

 - Size: